 Draped in a powdery blanket of snow in the winter and filled with a canopy of cottony pink cherry blossoms in the spring, the Kenrokuen Garden in Kanazawa, Japan is beautiful no matter the season.
 Sip on a cup of warm brew in one of the tea houses with a serene view of the moss covered rocks and emerald ponds.
 Learn more about Kanazawa’s art and history on our Haute to Handicraft journey.

 This 1920s garden is a painting come to life with marble pools, spiky cacti, banana trees, and bursting bougainvilleas.
 Despite years of neglect, fashion designer Yves Saint Laurent (who had an affinity for Morocco) restored it into a bewitchingly beautiful garden.
-Get a little cultural knowledge at the on-site museum displaying a range of Berber jewelry, finery, and objects.
+While here, gain a little cultural knowledge at the on-site museum displaying a range of Berber jewelry, finery, and objects.

 Ready to take a walk in the park through one of the world’s most gorgeous green spaces?
 Contact our Ker & Downey destination specialists to get started.
-For daily travel inspiration, follow us on Instagram.
+Additionally, for daily travel inspiration, follow us on Instagram.